arandomdev/DyldExtractor/README.md

 # DyldExtractor
-Extract Binaries from Apple's Dyld Shared Cache
+Extract Binaries from Apple's Dyld Shared Cache to be useful in a disassembler.